 - 2. Distributor.
-Apply a few drops of 10W engine oil to felt wick in top of cam under the rotor.
+Apply a few drops of 10W engine oil to felt wick in top of cam under the rotor and to breaker plate felt through hole in breaker plate marked "oil."
 Put one drop of 10W oil on breaker arm pivot.
 Work a small amount of M-1172 ball bearing grease (available through U.M.S.) into a clean cloth, then hold cloth against distributor cam while it is rotating.
 CAUTION: Excessive grease may throw off into contact points when hot.
 Petroleum jelly is not suitable for temperature reached by distributor cam. - 3.
-Air Cleaner and Oil Filler Cap.
-Every 5000 miles (more often under dusty operating conditions) remove the air cleaner element and the oil filler cap and wash the filtering elements in a non-inflammable solvent.
+Air Cleaner and Oil Filler Caps.
+Every 5000 miles (more often under dusty operating conditions) remove the air cleaner element and the oil filler caps and wash the filtering elements in a non-inflammable solvent.
 DO NOT USE KEROSENE.
 Allow elements to drain until dry.
 Do not use air blast on filtering element.
+Oil the filler cap elements.